wx-b/robosuite/RoboticsSuite/models/README.md

 Grippers
 --------
-The [grippers](grippers) folder consists of a variety of end-effector models that can be mounted to the arms of a robot model by the [`add_gripper`](https://github.com/StanfordVL/MujocoManipulation/blob/refactor4readme/RoboticsSuite/models/robots/robot.py#L20) method in the robot class.
+The [grippers](grippers) folder consists of a variety of end-effector models that can be mounted to the arms of a robot model by the [`add_gripper`](robots/robot.py#L20) method in the robot class.

 Objects
 -------
 [Objects](objects) are small interactable scene elements that robots interact with using their actuators.
 Objects can be either defined as 3D [meshes](http://mujoco.org/book/modeling.html#mesh) (e.g., in STL format) or procedurally generated from primitive shapes of MuJoCo [geoms](http://mujoco.org/book/modeling.html#geom).

+[MujocoObject](objects/mujoco_object.py) is the base object class.
+[MujocoXMLObject](objects/mujoco_object.py) is the base class for all objects that are loaded from MJCF XML files.
+[MujocoGeneratedObject](objects/mujoco_object.py) is the base class for procedurally generated objects with support for size and other physical property randomization.

 Arenas
 ------